scgsantos/MoelasWare/req/REQ_4.2_View_All_Attempts_Of_Given_Test.md

 *  When selecting a particular test from the list, all the users that took that test are displayed

 ## **Happy Path**
-*   1. Whenever the user reaches History & Hall of Fame page a list with all the tests is displayed
+1. Whenever the user reaches History & Hall of Fame he chooses the "Tests" option
-*   2. The user chooses one of the displayed tests
+2. A list with all the tests is displayed
+3. The User clicks the "history" button of a specific test
-*   3. All participants in that test are displayed sorted in descending test score
+4. All participants in that test are displayed sorted in descending test score

-## Extensions or Alternative Paths
+## Alternative Path

 * 1.    (a) There are no registered users or tests
             1. A message is displayed informing there are no users or tests